-- The citrate synthase enzyme (always enzymes) joins the 2-carbon acetyl-CoA with a 4-carbon molecule of oxaloacetate to form a 6-carbon molecule, citrate (or citric acid, hence one of the names of the cycle).
-To balance things out, the reaction absorbs one molecule of H2O and ejects one of CoA-HS.
-As it traverses the cycle, this C6 molecule will lose carbon atoms to become once again a C4 oxaloacetate molecule, which can start the cycle over again with the addition of some acetyl-CoA.
+- 1. The citrate synthase enzyme (always enzymes) joins the 2-carbon acetyl-CoA with a 4-carbon molecule of oxaloacetate to form a 6-carbon molecule, citrate (or citric acid, hence one of the names of the cycle).
+As it traverses the cycle, this molecule will lose carbon atoms to become once again a 4-carbon oxaloacetate molecule, which can start the cycle over again with the addition of some acetyl-CoA.
 But along the way, Good Things will be produced. - 2.
 Another enzyme, aconitase, converts citrate into isocitrate by a "simple" rearrangement of its bonds. - 3.
-A further enzyme, isocitrate dehydrogenase, oxidizes C6 isocitrate into C5 α -ketoglutarate.96 Carbon is released as CO2 and electrons serve to reduce NAD+ to NADH + H+, with a gain of one NADH + H+. - 4.
-Yet another enzyme α -ketoglutarate dehydrogenase converts α -ketoglutarate into C4 succynal CoA.
+A further enzyme, isocitrate dehydrogenase, oxidizes isocitrate into 5-carbon α -ketoglutarate.89 Carbon is released as CO2 and electrons serve to reduce NAD+ to NADH + H+, with a gain of one NADH + H+. - 4.
+Yet another enzyme α -ketoglutarate dehydrogenase converts α -ketoglutarate into 4-carbon succynal CoA.
 Once again, CO2 is released and oxidized electrons reduce NAD+ to NADH + H+, for a gain one more NADH + H+. - 5.
 The enzyme succynal CoA dehydrogenase converts succynal CoA into succinate.
 This reaction is exergonic and the released energy serves to form GTP, guanosine triphosphate, similar to ATP, which in turn furnishes energy to convert ADP into ATP.
 A different enzyme would produce ATP directly.
 That makes a gain of one ATP. - 6.
 Succinate dehydrogenase converts succinate into fumarate.
 The oxidized electrons are passed to the electron carrier FAD which is reduced to FADH2, so there is a gain of one FADH2. - 7.
 Fumarase catalyzes the addition of a water molecule to fumarate to form malate. - 8.
 Malate dehydrogenase oxidizes malate back to oxaloacetate (back to step 1).
 The electrons reduce NAD+ to NADH+ + H+., so one more NADH + H+ is gained.